jalva00T/twitter_Clone/README.md

 # User Story

-* Users can post tweets
+* Users can post tweets.
-* Users can edit tweets
+* Users can edit tweets.
-* Users can delete tweets
+* Users can delete tweets.
 * Users can send a like to a tweet.